marktkimball/bbc-hawaii/src/pages/credits/index.md

   - Home page Events photo by Kimson Doan from Unsplash
   - Home page About Us photo by Channey from Unsplash
 ---
 Bible Baptist Church would like to give appreciation to the content creators below for helping to make this website possible.

+We have not intentionally violated any copy righted data nor can we ever be 100% sure that links outside this site have been changed or remain in good functioning order.
+Please let us know if you find anything amiss.
+Thank you.